Our Services

 Helpful Resources

-Neuropathic sensations such as tingling, burning, or a skin-crawling feeling can lead to profound fatigue by disrupting sleep, increasing stress hormones, and limiting daily activity.
-Doctors assess these symptoms with a detailed history, neurologic exam, and targeted tests—including blood work, imaging, and nerve studies—to distinguish pathological fatigue from ordinary tiredness.
+Neuropathic sensations—like tingling, burning, or a skin-crawling feeling—can cause profound fatigue by disrupting sleep, elevating stress hormones, and limiting daily activity.
+To pinpoint the cause, doctors evaluate these symptoms through a detailed medical history, a neurologic exam, and targeted tests such as blood work, imaging, and nerve conduction studies, which help distinguish pathological fatigue from ordinary tiredness.

 Neuropathic sensations arise from nerve damage or dysfunction.
 Instead of ordinary pain or numbness, you might notice: